ThomasPRZilliox/lv-ui-testing/README.md

 * Support of the webview2 control handling
 * Support of the path control handling

+## 1.5.0
+* Support for the controls visibility within a cluster
+* Support for the update of strings within clusters
+* Refactoring of the python code and examples to increase readability and Developer Experience overall

+## 1.4.0
+* Fixing of missing dependencies

+## 1.3.1
+* Support for read and write of some clusters data types
+* Support for the controls visibility within a VI

 ## 1.2.0

 * Support for sub-subpanel